US stock futures gain on trade hopes, euro dogged by dismal data

 The yen traded at 107.49 yen per dollar, having hit two-week highs of 107.32 on Monday.

-U.S. Treasuries yields extended their decline, with the 10-year rate falling to 1.716per cent, edging down further from 1.908per cent marked on Sept.
-13.
+US Treasuries yields extended their decline, with the 10-year rate falling to 1.716 per cent, edging down further from 1.908 per cent marked on Sep 13.